sean-huni/shopping-cart/README.md

 # Potential Areas of Improvements

+- Principle of Least Knowledge in CartFacade: Keep the method calls within the bounded-context of the inner classes. ❌
-- Spin-up local Sonarqube server for additional code quality checks.✅
+- Spin-up local Sonarqube server for additional code quality checks. ✅
 - Support for different tax rates. ✅
 - Add resilience patterns (Circuit Breaker, Retry): Resilience4j.❓
-- Async Bulk price fetching optimization: Caching layer for price data, & agree with price-api-client on data-refresh rate/frequency.❓
+- Async Bulk price fetching optimization: Caching layer for price data, & agree with price-api-client on data-refresh rate/frequency for Cache-Eviction.❓
 - Caching layer for price data: Caffeine, Ehcache.❓